zitadel/zitadel-nextjs-b2b/README.md

 and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Step 4: Create a customer organization

-### Customer organization

-Create a new organization in Console.
-Easiest way is to use the organization dropdown on the top left.
-Let's call this new organization `Demo-Customer`.

-### Users

-Now switch back to the organization `Demo-Customer` and [create a new user](https://zitadel.com/docs/guides/manage/user/reg-create-user) in this organization.
-Let's call the first user `Alice Admin`.
-Create a second user called `Eric Employee`.

-### Manager Role

-We want to enable Alice to assign roles to users in her organization in a self-service manner.
-To make this happen, we need give Alice an [Manager Role](https://zitadel.com/docs/concepts/structure/managers) within the Organization `Demo-Customer`.

-Still in the organization `Demo-Customer`, navigate to Organization.
-Click on the plus on the top right and give `Alice Admin` the Manager Role `Org Owner`.

-Login with your user on the customer organization to validate the setup.

 ## Step 5: Create a project grant

 ### Organization Grant

-Switch to the `Demo-Vendor` organization, select Projects in the navigation, and click on `Portal` and then `Grants`.
+Go to the `Demo-Vendor` organization, select Projects in the navigation, and click on `Portal` and then `Grants`.
 [Grant all roles of the Project](https://zitadel.com/docs/guides/manage/console/projects#grant-a-project) to the organization `demo-customer.{YourDomain}.zitadel.cloud`.

 ### Authorization